 Layered haircuts have a bad rap.
-Thanks to the '90s obsession with them, the noughties was a palette cleanser of sleek, straight mono-length hair.
+Thanks to the '90s obsession with them, the aughts was a palette cleanser of sleek, straight mono-length hair.
 Today, however, we're slowly starting to embrace layers once again.
-But the 2.0 version is more about creating cool-girl texture and a little well-placed volume in hair.
+But the 2.0 version is more about creating texture and a little well-placed volume.
 You can forget about that less-than-covetable mushroom shape that became so intrinsically linked with '90s celebs.
-Don't get us wrong—we'll always have a special place in our hearts for The Rachel, but the modern version is subtler than that.
-Below, we're rounding out 60 celebrities who have nailed layered hair.
-And for some pro styling tips, we called on celebrity hairstylist Joseph Maine.
+Don't get us wrong—we'll always have a special place in our hearts for The Rachel, but the modern version is more subtle than that.

 Scroll on to get inspired before hitting the salon for your next layered haircut, from long layers to short.

 We have to hand it to Priyanka Chopra Jonas for perfecting the no layers-layered hairstyle, which is ideal for anyone too scared to go for that full-on Rachel-from-Friends look.
 Ask your stylist for long layers around the front of your face to help balance out the cut.

 Selena Gomez's chin-grazing bob is made every bit prettier with the inclusion of a few layers.
 The best part?
 It's also a great way to give fine hair a bit of width and volume.
 Opt for a middle part like Gomez to complement a rounder face.